-To make sure you continue to grow, and hire salespeople that will help you do that, you need to understand what makes a good salesperson and attract the right talent to join your team and scale success.
+To make sure you continue to grow, and hire salespeople that will help you do that, you need to understand what makes a good salesperson and attract the right sales talent to join your team and help you scale.

 It can be difficult to see through charisma and well-rehearsed interview tactics, but the best salespeople have certain traits that can’t be missed, which we’ll go over in this article.

 Creating a job spec isn’t the first step to finding a good salesperson or building out a sales team.
-First you should identify your needs; assess what a “good” salesperson looks like for you, your team, and your organization as a whole.
+When you’re figuring out how to find good sales reps, start by identifying your sales recruiting needs.
+Assess what a “good” salesperson looks like for you, your team and your organization as a whole.

-Before drafting up a job description, you should review your current business needs and assess any experience gaps in your sales department, and then look for sales representatives that could fill those gaps.
-Be honest about the skill set and experience level you need, and consider a realistic budget that you can afford to set aside for salary for your new hire (and make sure the two match).
+Before drafting a job description, review your current business needs and assess any experience gaps in your sales department, then look for top sales representatives that could fill those gaps.
+Be honest about the skill set and experience level you need as a sales manager and consider a realistic budget that you can afford to set aside for salary for your new hire.

-Whether you're recruiting a salesperson to capitalize on your current success or because you currently haven’t got the right people to meet the needs of your business, you need to take your reasons into account.
+Whether you're recruiting a salesperson to capitalize on your current success or because you don’t have the right people in place to meet the needs of your business, you need to take your reasons into account.

-If you’ve previously had employees that lacked key skills or experience, investigate why they failed.
-Use past mistakes to learn from your lessons and hire a successful salesperson this time around.
+If you’ve previously had employees that didn’t fit your view of how to be a great salesman or woman (e.g. they lacked key sales skills or experience), investigate why they failed, especially if you had a great feeling about them from the start.
+Learn from your past mistakes so you can pivot and hire a successful salesperson this time around.

-A common mistake when writing a job description is the ‘more is more’ approach, leaving you with pages and pages of detail.
+A common mistake when writing a job description is the “more is more” approach, leaving you with pages and pages of detail.
 Be clear and concise.
-This ensures the key features you are searching for aren’t lost in an ocean of text.
+This ensures the key factors you are searching for (e.g. experience, skills, traits, culture fit, etc.) aren’t lost in an ocean of text.

-Take care to consider the skills and experience you consider to be mandatory in a sales representative.
-This will help you weed out unsuitable applicants.
+When considering how to find good sales reps, define the mandatory skills and experience you’re seeking.
+This will help you weed out unsuitable applicants from top salespeople.
 Consider the minimum amount of experience required in a similar role (particularly if the ability to manage others is a central part of the role).

-The best salespeople can sometimes be elusive, so you need to use everything in your power to track your ideal candidate down.
+The best sales professionals can sometimes be elusive, so you need to use everything in your power to track your ideal candidate down.
 Using several portals to advertise your vacancy will give you the opportunity to reach as many candidates as possible.

 Your first port of call will probably be searching for salesperson candidates who are actively looking for a new role.
-Don’t limit yourself to this step (particularly if your new hire is a senior one).
+Don’t limit yourself to this step when trying to find sales reps (particularly if you’re seeking top performers for a senior hire).
 You’ll find it’s often worth the extra effort to reach out to potential superstar candidates who aren’t actively searching.